bitboxer/bitboxer.de/source/_posts/2010-08-17-events-for-developers-around-cologne.markdown

 - Hackers
 ---

 I was tired to search for events in Cologne that could interest me.
 Others might have the same problem, so I created a shared calendar:

+_UPDATE: This calendar was removed_

 If you know events in the Cologne area (including Düsseldorf and Bonn), feel free to leave me a [Note](mailto:bodo@bitboxer.de?subject=Events).

 **Update:** You can now find the calendar [on this site](http://hackers.bitboxer.de/).